Line Up

 These three stories are full of lessons: that the ultimate purpose for each of us is to find the place where we feel most at home; that surprising and enriching new encounters are around the corner; that we can choose our life and ignore the dictates of society.

-This series shows that home is not defined by where we grew up or a function of where we come from.
+This series shows that home is not defined by where we grew up or by where we come from.

 WARRIOR'S WAY [6x52’]